simonswiss/react-baby-names/README.md

-# Baby Names Inspiration
+# react-baby-names

-A ReactJS app build with the nifty `create-react-app` package.
+A ReactJS app to find inspiration for baby names.
+Built with the nifty [create-react-app](https://github.com/facebookincubator/create-react-app) package.

 ---